CSCfi/fairdata-metax/docs/api/v1/datasets.rst

 Modifying ``research_dataset`` to contain data that depends on reference data.

-Be sure to also check out :ref:`rst-reference-data-query-examples` for useful examples how to browse reference data in general.
+Be sure to also check out :ref:`rst-reference-data-query-examples-v1` for useful examples how to browse reference data in general.

 Add a directory
 ~~~~~~~~~~~~~~~~

 Below example assumes an existing bare minimum dataset, to which a directory of files is being added.
 The directory-object has a mandatory field called ``use_category``, which requires using a value from reference data in its ``identifier`` field.
-In the dataset reference data table on this same page(:ref:`rst-datasets-reference-data-table`), we should be able to find this row:
+In the dataset reference data table on this same page(:ref:`rst-datasets-reference-data-table-v1`), we should be able to find this row:

 .. code-block:: python